-Come to the riverbank by foot, or paddle, bring a picnic, and enjoy music and art near the Lowell Road bridge!
+NEW LOCATION!
+Come to the riverbank by foot bring a picnic and enjoy music and art at the Old Manse (269 Monument St.)!
 For boat rentals contact South Bridge Boat House (978-369-9438).

 Plein Air Painting Class: Art Instructor Cecilia Sharma will conduct a free 2-hour outdoor “Plein Air” watercolor painting workshop at the confluence of the three rivers.
 This is intended for all levels, some experience in drawing and painting is helpful but not required.
 Students will learn to simplify the landscape and perceive color difference under natural lighting conditions.
 The outdoor class will begin with a demonstration but most of the time will be painting time with individual guidance.
 Students supply their own materials: Please bring a portable easel, which is light to carry and easy to fold.
 A material list will be provided on registration.
 8 am